| Title: | Parametric Quantile Regression Models for Bounded Data |

 currently not used. |

-method can compute quantile
+The residuals method can compute quantile

 and Cox-Snell residuals.
 These residuals are defined, respectively, by